ruppinlab/DECODEM/README.md

 ## Dependencies
-DECODEM / DECODEMi was developed using `python` on MacOS and tested on both MacOS and linux (on HPC).
+DECODEM / DECODEMi was developed using `python` on MacOS and further tested on linux (on HPC).
 The scripts can be run interactively using any `python` IDEs or on command line as `python script_name.py`.
 Complementary analyses including enrichment analysis, CCI validation in SC, and plot generation were performed using `R` on RStudio.

 For `python` scripts:
 ```python